 - Add email recipients in the “To” field.
 The task will be assigned to Wrike users whose emails are listed in the “To” field.

 - Send the task to Wrike.
 There are a few different options for how to do this:

 - Include “firstname.lastname@example.org” in the “To” or “CC” field.
 If “email@example.com” is the only recipient, the task will be assigned to you.
 If you want to keep the task unassigned put “firstname.lastname@example.org” in the “BCC” field as the only recipient.

 - If you frequently email tasks to the same folder, you can add its unique email address (wrike+intoFolderID@wrike.com) to your contact book.
 Then, you can email the task directly to that email address.
-If you do this, you will not have to include the folder’s name in the subject line.
+If you do this, you will not have to include the Folder or Project’s name in the subject line (unless “RE” is also in the subject line).
 To find a folder’s email address, go to “Folder info” 1, click on “Permalink” 2, and then copy the email address listed under “E-mail for sending tasks to this folder”.

 Click Send and your task will be added to Wrike!